-In support of the DA, a detailed landscape report has been prepared by Place Design which details extensive mature landscaping to be provided across the site in lieu of the tree removal.
+In support of the DA, detailed Public Domain Landscape Plans have been prepared by Place Design.
+These detail the landscape treatment across the site, including the provision of additional trees.

 6.1 Acid sulfate soils

 (1) The objective of this clause is to ensure that development does not disturb, expose or drain acid sulfate soils and cause environmental damage.